-Implement parallel rollback with the Fast-Start feature.
+Implement parallel rollback with the Fast-Start feature

 Fast-Start Parallel Rollback

-Implement Fast-Start Parallel Rollback
+Parallel Rollback in Oracle:

 More processes mean better performance.
-This is the coda behind Fast-Start parallel rollback.
+This is the main theme behind "Fast-Start parallel rollback".

+Oracle background processes coordinate and roll back a set of transactions by using multiple server processes.
 Whenever a large number of transactions (like INSERT, UPDATE, and DELETE statements) have not been committed, Fast-Start parallel rollback becomes very important.

 When the System Monitor process realizes that a large number of transactions must be rolled back, and it is faster to roll back in parallel than serially, the System Monitor starts multiple server processes, rolling back the transactions.
 Each server process handles one transaction and the performance is improved.

-One transaction divided among several processes
+One Transaction divided among several Processes

+Fast-start parallel rollback has a special feature called intra-transaction recovery[1], whereby a single transaction is divided among several processes.
 This happens when one transaction is large, meaning it takes longer for one process to roll this transaction back than for the other processes to roll back their transactions.
 Oracle automatically begins intra-transaction recovery by dispersing the large transaction among the processes.
+Setting the parameter FAST_START_PARALLEL_ROLLBACK to one of the following three values controls the number of processes involved in transaction recovery:

 FALSE: Turns off Fast-Start parallel rollback